LondonTrustMedia/cs_training/_networking/mtr.md

     13. core1.cpm.edgecastcdn.net                              0.0%   130  188.3 188.5 173.9 252.9  12.1
     14. 93.184.216.34                                          0.8%   130  184.9 184.9 175.6 211.8   4.9

-Here, we ssee the same information that we found in the traceroute above.
+Here, we see the same information that we found in the traceroute above.
 However, we can also see:

 * How many packets were sent (in the **Snt** column).
 * How many packets failed to return as a percentage (in the **Loss%** column).